 If we’ve been talking negatively to ourselves, we can switch to telling ourselves something that’s less confronting, less frightening, less condemning.
 Something that’s gentler and more supportive, which will give us some relief and cause us to feel better.

 Are we coming from a positive norm that we’ve chosen on purpose?
 Are we looking for the best in people, and pausing to appreciate that, knowing that people can only be for us what we choose to see in them?

-When we purposefully practice feeling good about life, we’ll notice that we’re running into people who are looking at life the same way.
+When we consciously practice feeling good about life, we’ll notice that we’re running into people who are viewing life the same way.
 And people who aren’t will stop showing up, because the perspective and attitude we choose on purpose will be determining our encounters.

 Come follow me on Instagram!